Papurudoragon/CYBERNEWSREPORTER_BOT2.0/README.md

 # CYBERNEWSREPORTER_BOT2.0
-# created by Van Perry
+# created by ViPv4 (Papv2)

-Bot is designed to report cyber news from CISA
+Bot is designed to report cyber news from CISA and display it in Discord